 Iconic cities carry weight as we dream of destinations around the world that we’d one day like to visit.
 Each with their own distinct qualities and characteristics.
-Yet these six rather lesser-known cities are the favourites I recommend you consider for your 2019 travels.
+Yet these six rather lesser-known cities are the favourites I recommend you consider for your future travels.

-We all have a travel bucket list.
+We all have a travel wish list.
 That collection of the special things we would really love to do, or own during our lifetime.
 For some of us, our bucket list includes travels to exotic destinations or a road trip to see more of our beautiful country.
 For others, the priorities may be to buy a new gadget or piece of furniture, run a marathon, learn to surf, go on a yoga retreat, complete a degree or even get a wild and wonderful tattoo.

 These destinations are worth day-dreaming about.
 No matter where you live in the world, these are incredible places to mesmerise you with their scenic beauty, history, architecture and phenomenal people.

 Offering a startling portrayal of the capital under siege and the tragedy of war, it is Sarajevo’s resilient people with their dark sense of humour and determination to embrace normal – despite it all, that will move you whilst here.
 Tales of barbers cutting hair on the streets, sheltered courtyards turned into food gardens, the local brewery supplying residents with water – and the Sarajevan women maintaining their style and fashion in proud defiance.

 The underlying spirit of the city could not be broken, despite the devastating attack it was under during the 1425 day siege that lasted from April 1992 to February 1996, leaving almost 14 000 dead.
 The longest in modern history, the city was cut off from food, medicine, water and electricity, under attack by snipers and shelled at least 300 times a day, leaving thousands of civilians dead and wounded.